Skip to content

 • 1.1Define the meaning of the term ‘incident’

-2Understand the diverse impact of incidents
+2Understand the impact of incidents and key factors to strengthen resilience

 • 2.1Describe different ways which people can become involved in incident situations

-• 2.2Explain the impact which incidents can have on people
+• 2.2Explain the impact which incidents can have on people including factors relating to physical, mental, emotional, intellectual, social, environmental and occupational impacts

-3Understand core debriefing facilitator skills and preparation needs
+3Understand debriefing facilitator skills and preparation needs

-4Understand how to structure and facilitate a debriefing
+4Understand how to structure and facilitate a debriefing through post incident support and post incident learning

 • 4.5Analyse the importance of supporting your own mental health as a structured debriefing facilitator